kjeom/klaytn-open-sdk/UserGuide.md

 ## site

 - klaytn-openapi.yaml
     - Define OpenAPIs created with `yarn build` using [redocly](https://www.notion.so/User-Guide-for-klaytn-Open-SDK-00525b67fc234d0ba571550e05d1c472)
     - Create divided API files as one Yaml file
-     - Used as spec in redocly format API documentation and SwaggerUI
+    - This document is used as a specification in redocly format API document and SwaggerUI
 - index.html
     - API documentation in redocly format is provided based on klaytn-openapi.yaml
     - By providing Request samples, you can see examples of the development language you want.
 - SwaggerUI
     - Provides Swagger-style API documentation
     - APIs can be directly tested on the web by providing SwaggerUI function
     - You can test CURL-style APIs online by selecting local, baobab, or cypress servers.